elenasinel/tech-week/docs/index.md

 ## **Prizes**

 * **Pitch at [CogX](https://cogx.co)** - Pitch your project at CogX to investors, developers and industry experts.
 You never know, a good pitch could get your business up and running in no time!
-* **Attend [Pitch@Palace](https://pitchatpalace.com/)** - Attend Pitch@Palace!
-You'll have the opportunity to mingle with world-renowned entrepreneurs!
-* **Work Experience via [Workfinder](https://www.workfinder.com/)** - Gain work experience in the field of your choice with our partner Workfinder!
-* **Use of [Tech Nation Digital Business Academy](https://digitalbusinessacademy.technation.io/)** - Use Technation's Digital Business Academy Platform to expand your know-how and skills in ever-growing tech markets.

 ## **How to Enter - Educators**